mcharouk/aws/Certification/machinelearning.md

 * Sagemaker will get the image, deploy it on a managed infrastructure, upload the script on the instance, execute the script, donwload the files (pipe mode, file mode, etc...)

+#### Sync with S3

+In distributed training context, to avoid fully replicate all data on all instances :
+S3DataDistributionType to FULLY_REPLICATED of Sharded_by_S3_Key

 #### Overfitting remediation

 * Early stopping